 Out of many definitions of leadership I came across, the one that is resonating and repeating in my heart the most is the one by Parker Palmer.
 It leads me to questions like: what do I project onto the men who come to me?
 What is the ‘shadow’ part of myself I am sending to the people I care?
 What is the ‘light’ I am sending out there?
 What is the shadow and light of the leaders I am connected with?
 What are they sending to me?
 How can I discern their energy and integrate with mine personal leadership style?

-Felipe Oliveira provides counselling for executives facing challenges in the Corporate World.
+Felipe Oliveira provides counselling for business men seeking to live an Authentic Life.
 Click here to know more about his work .
 Or, please, continue reading this short article about Authentic Leadership.

 On social media, books, and videos, I often hear things like: you must build yourself; you can become who you want to be; go to a quiet space and find out what you want to be remembered; reflect deeply to find out what is your legacy in the world; once you define, work harder to make you to happen.
 These advices and reflections are important to the first half of life - the part of the life where the ego needs to be build and become strong.
 Normally, one achieve that when he is promoted to a Senior Position, bought a new and worthier house, had kids and so on.
 This is the phase where success dictates who you are, how your relationship with the white male system is, and how you are perceived by the society .
 It is all about conform, comply, and succeed in the system we live in.